 Secondary Contact: Cathy Suematsu

-Internship informationGeneral Farm Description: We are an organic farmstead in the amazing Capay Valley, north of Davis, supporting 2 families (4 adults and 3 children ages 6-12).
-We keep a cow and steers, goats and chickens mainly for our own use but sell extra eggs, milk, meat and cheese.
+Internship informationGeneral Farm Description: We are an organic farmstead in the amazing Capay Valley, north of Davis, supporting 2 families (4 adults and 3 children ages 7-13).
+We keep milk cows and steers, goats and chickens mainly for our own use but sell extra eggs, milk, meat and cheese.
 We grow about 2 acres of veggies and about 4 acres of diverse orchards (apricots, peaches, plums, pluots, persimmons, figs, citrus).
 We're working to expand our market products from fresh fruit and veggies into more value-added products, and we're experimenting with raising pastured poultry for market.
 We do most of our work by hand or with a small walk-behind tractor.
 We spend a lot of time processing food for our own consumption: making cheese, making bread and corn tortillas starting from the raw grains, fermenting krauts, kimchi, pickles and olives, drying and canning fruits and veggies, etc. We are also constantly upgrading our infrastructure, including buildings, fences and irrigation systems.
 Currently we are building a packing shed and walk-in cooler, using straw bales and earthen plaster as well as conventional building techniques.
 Check out our web site: spreadwingfarm.com

 CRAFT Member Farm?
 No

 Internship Starts: We have one position open September 1, and 2 more in December.

 Internship Ends: rolling